Introduction to Postgres Connect to Database

 that gives the output –

-Now, you can see the shell changing from postgres=# to educba=# that tells we are now connected to the educba database.
+Now, the shell switches from postgres=# to educba=#, indicating a direct connection to the educba database.

 JDBC Connectivity-

-While creating a database-based application and using any of the databases in your java application, you will need to follow certain steps to use the JDBC (Java Database Connectivity) which is an API i.e Application Programming Interface that helps us to communicate between our java application and our database.
-The database can be any database like MySQL, PostgreSQL, etc. In this article, we will learn how we can connect our java application with our PostgreSQL database with the help of the JDBC driver.
+While creating a database-based application and using any of the databases in your Java application, you must follow specific steps to use the JDBC (Java Database Connectivity), an API, i.e., Application Programming Interface, that helps us communicate between our Java application and our database.
+The database can be any database like MySQL, PostgreSQL, etc. In this article, we will learn how to connect our Java application with our PostgreSQL database with the help of the JDBC driver.
 Note that JDBC drivers and URLs are different for different relational databases.

 Pre-requisites

-While creating a database-based java application, it is required to have a few things installed in your system which is as follows –
+While creating a database-based Java application, it is required to have a few things installed in your system, which are as follows –

 - Java JDK toolkit

-It can be checked by typing the command java -version in your command which will provide you with the output specifying the version of java available in your system like the following.
+You can check the available version of Java in your system by typing the command java -version in your command prompt or terminal.
+This command will provide you with the output specifying the version of Java installed on your system, similar to the result.

 java -version

-- PostgreSQL and psql should be installed on your machine that can be checked by typing the command psql -V that should give output as follows –
+- PostgreSQL and psql should be installed on your machine can be checked by typing the command psql -V, which should give the output as follows –

 psql -V

-- The last thing is the JDBC driver for PostgreSQL jar file which can be downloaded from the link https://jdbc.postgresql.org/download.html.
+- The last thing is the JDBC driver for the PostgreSQL jar file, which can be downloaded from the link https://jdbc.postgresql.org/download.html.
 We will use it further while establishing the JDBC connection.

 Steps for JDBC initialization